MARSFOREVER472/Melting_Snowman/README.md

 - **_Before commencing with the coding of your Melting Snowman game, it's crucial to engage in planning and preparation._**

-- **_This process involves choosing a programming language and development environment, collecting the necessary resources and tools required for coding the game, and determining the game's features and functionalities._**
+- **_This process involves choosing a programming language and development environment, collecting the necessary resources & tools required for coding the game, and determining the game's features and functionalities._**

 ## **_How to choose a programming language and Integrated Development Environment_**